DavidM-D/site/entries/Shaking-up-the-IDE.md

 Recently at Digital Asset we open sourced our programming language [DAML](https://daml.com/), but I'm not going to talk about that today.
 Nestled inside this compiler is the [Haskell IDE Core](https://github.com/digital-asset/daml/tree/master/compiler/haskell-ide-core).

-It's reasonable to ask what a Haskell IDE is doing inside of DAML.
+You might ask, what a Haskell IDE is doing inside of DAML.
 DAML is built on a tweaked version of the GHC API.
 Rather than writing our own parser, type checker ect we instead piggyback off the fine work done for GHC.
 The differences between DAML and Haskell are generally found in tweaks to parse trees, custom backends and interesting ways of interpreting the compiler output.
-These steps are written in various languages and can sometimes take quite a long time to run.
+These steps are written in various languages and take a non trivial amount of time to run.

-We largely preserve API compatibility with out GHC fork so any Haskell IDE is also a DAML IDE.

-When you have a number of interdependent, long running build steps written in different languages the reasonable first instinct is to reach for a build system.
-Build systems are normally optimized for batch jobs, but with some tweaks shake can be made to run in real time.
+The best way of wrangling long running computations written in different languages is to use a build system.
+Build systems are normally optimized for batch jobs, but with some tweaks [Shake](https://shakebuild.com/) can be made to run in real time.

-So what does a build rule look like in IDE Engine, well it's pretty much a shake rule except instead of files we use types + files.
+So what does a build rule look like in IDE Engine?
+It's just a shake rule, except instead of indexing by file type we index using types + filepaths.
 ```haskell
 typeCheckRule :: Rules ()
 typeCheckRule =